 - a) The net thickness of the stool bottom plate is not to be less than that required for the attached corrugated bulkhead and is to be of at least the same material yield strength as the attached corrugation.
-The extension of the top plate beyond the corrugation is not to be less than the as-built flange thickness of the corrugation. - b) The net thickness of the lower portion of stool side plating is not to be less than 80% of the upper part of the bulkhead plating as required by [1.2] and Pt 2, Ch 1, Sec 3, [3.1], as applicable, whichever is the greater, where the same material is used.
-If material of different yield strength is used, the required thickness is to be adjusted by the ratio of the two material factors k as defined in Ch 3, Sec 1, [2.2.1].
+The extension of the top plate beyond the corrugation is not to be less than the as-built flange thickness of the corrugation. - b) The net thickness of the lower portion of stool side plating is not to be less than the greater of the following: - The net thickness obtained from [1.1], - 80% of the net thickness of the upper part of the bulkhead plating as required by - [1.2], - Pt 2, Ch 1, Sec 3, [3.1], or Pt 2, Ch 2, Sec 3, [2.2.1] as applicable, where the same material is used.

+If materials of different yield strength are used, the required thickness is to be adjusted by the ratio of the two material factors k as defined in Ch 3, Sec 1, [2.2.1].